 NOTICE: When you disconnect the AC adapter cable from the computer, grasp the connector, not the cable itself, and pull firmly but gently to avoid damaging the cable.

-air vents - The computer uses an internal fan to create airflow through the vents, which prevents the computer from overheating.
+When you wrap the AC adapter cable, ensure that you follow the angle of the connector on the AC adapter to avoid damaging the air vents - The computer uses an internal fan to create airflow through the vents, which prevents the computer from overheating.